BobReal0822/node-loc/README.md

 ### Command line mode

-for a file or a directory.
+Support CLOC of a file or directory.

 #### 1. a file
 ```bash